Pediatric Pain Management

-What are the causes and effects of pain?
+What are the causes and effects of pain in children?

 Pain management is an important concern for a child with cancer or other pain-causing diseases.
 When a child has cancer, one of his or her greatest fears, and the fear of parents, is pain.
 Every effort should be made to ease the pain during the treatment process.